 february

-If you live in a milder area of the UK and have light, sandy soil, then there are a few different types of fruit and vegetables that you can sow outdoors under cloches.
-Alternatively, if you have heavier soil or the weather has been especially cold, it’s generally advisable to start them inside – or to wait until spring when the soil has warmed up.
+If you live in a milder area of the UK and have light, sandy soil, there are a few different types of fruit and vegetables that you can sow outdoors under cloches.
+Alternatively, if you have heavier soil or the weather has been especially cold, it’s generally advisable to start growing them inside – or to wait until spring when the soil has warmed up.

 Fruit and vegetables to sow outdoors Fruit and vegetables to sow indoors